-Startup founders are increasingly curious about the Y Combinator program and with such an impressive reputation, it’s easy to understand why.
-For instance, AirBnB, Stripe and Dropbox are just three of thousands of startups that have thrived beyond expectations through this process.
+Startup founders are increasingly curious about the Y Combinator program.Given that it has such an impressive reputation, it’s easy to understand why.
+For instance, Airbnb, Stripe and Dropbox are just three among thousands of startups that have thrived beyond expectations through this process.

 But what is Y Combinator exactly?

 Y Combinator is a program that provides seed funding and support in the early stages of a startup.
 In return for this investment, the program receives a stake in the startup and this happens on two occasions during each calendar year.
-At the same time, this only begins to explain what happens during the process and in this article, we discuss the true benefits, mistakes that have been made recently and reasons why startups are still so interested in the Y Combinator.
+At the same time, we will also discuss the true benefits of the program, mistakes that have been made recently and reasons why startups are still so interested in the Y Combinator.

 Along with covering the cost of getting started, Y Combinator helps startups with various aspects of the business from paperwork and accounting to avoiding legal issues and common pitfalls.

-For this reason, Y Combinator is an accelerator for startups and just so you know, this program is responsible for more than 2,000 successful businesses.
+For this reason, Y Combinator is an accelerator for startups.
+More specifically, this program is responsible for more than 2,000 successful businesses.
 What’s more, there are now more than 500 successful founders in the community and these individuals use their experience to help streamline member startups and position them better for long-term growth.